 The church is full of older women in the faith who long to help younger women (as Titus 2 explains) but are afraid to step on toes.
 They don’t want to offend us by saying, “Dear one, it looks like you have your hands full.
 I’ve been there myself, and I’d like to help.
 Why don’t you come over for coffee sometime?”
 But from my conversations with a handful of godly older women, they are eager to help if only younger women approached them first.

-I did this last year, and though it was nerve-wrecking, I’m so glad I got over my emotions and humbly asked for help.
+I did this last year, and though it was nerve-wracking, I’m so glad I got over my emotions and humbly asked for help.
 This godly woman has not only asked me how I’m doing, but she’s covered me and my family in prayer, she’s offered creative and helpful suggestions, and she’s cheered me on in the hardest times.
 I’m so grateful for her influence in my life.

 2. Join a Praying Community